Mazda CX-7: Replacement

+Although praised for its driving dynamics and interior quality, the Mazda CX-7 was not space-efficient for its mid-size crossover dimensions, having only comparable passenger and cargo room to compact crossover SUVs like the Honda CR-V. Furthermore in North America, the CX-7 was only offered with a fuel-thirsty turbo engine (although a non-turbo engine was later made available).
+The CX-7 was discontinued in August 2012 in favor of the new Mazda CX-5.
+The CX-5 is classified as a compact crossover SUV, but nonetheless has similar interior dimensions, despite having a smaller footprint than the mid-size CX-7.

-Initially, it was expected the CX-7 nameplate would be reused on an all new seven seater based on a stretched Mazda CX-5, due to the growing popularity of three row crossovers.
-However, in mid 2017, Mazda instead announced the Mazda CX-8 three row crossover, which is essentially a long wheelbase version of the second generation CX-5, and was released in Japan on September 14, 2017.
+It was initially expected that the CX-7 nameplate would be reused on an all-new seven-seater based on a stretched Mazda CX-5, due to the growing popularity of three-row crossovers.
+However, Mazda instead introduced the Mazda CX-8 three-row crossover, which is essentially a long-wheelbase version of the second-generation CX-5.
+The CX-8 was announced in mid-2017 and released in Japan on September 14, 2017.